 - Productivity – work, play, participating at school

 - Self-Care – feeding, dressing, toileting, personal hygiene

 - Leisure Activities – joining in with family and community events, playing on a sports team, etc.

 Occupational Therapy is a regulated health profession.
-Occupational therapists (OTs) at Grandview are licensed practitioners with the College of Occupational Therapists of Ontario.
-Grandview also employs therapy assistants who may address portions of a child’s intervention plan under the supervision of an OT.
+Occupational therapists (OTs) at Grandview are licensed practitioners with the College of Occupational Therapists of Ontario who have chosen to focus on paediatric therapy.
+Grandview also employs occupational therapy assistants (OTAs) who may address portions of a child’s intervention plan under the supervision of an OT.
 All of our staff receive ongoing training specific to working with children and youth with a variety of needs to ensure quality services for our clients, and their families.

 At Grandview Children’s Centre, OTs use a variety of methods to help enable occupation.
 Enabling occupation means helping children and families improve their ability to participate in and enjoy the day to day activities that are important to them.